 • Look for clues in evaluating ventricles to recognize normal and abnormal fetal brain diseases

 • Describe definition of adherent placenta spectrum, risk factors, image acquisition and image interpretation

 • Optimize resolution and evaluation of the fetal heart during the anatomy scan

-• Discover the advantages of ultrasound for evaluating the female pelvis, including how to use ultrasound and physical exam at the same time
+• Discover the advantages of ultrasound for evaluating the female pelvis for non-pregnant gynecological emergencies

 • Discuss common sonographic findings of female pelvic pain when evaluating pelvic problems including ovarian torsion and common gastrointestinal and vascular causes of pelvic pain